 Virginia

 A lifelong horseman, Robert Banner grew up in Tennessee foxhunting, showing hunters and jumpers, and riding in owner/rider timber races.
-After graduating from Vanderbilt University in 1980, he began a career in equine publishing.
-He spent his first 5 years at The Horsemen’s Journal (a national racing magazine,) then 5 years as Ad Director of EQUUS, (the leading national horse care magazine,) and ended his publishing years as Publisher of The Chronicle of The Horse, (a leading national newsweekly) for 18 years.
+After graduating from Vanderbilt University in 1980, he began a career in equine publishing moving from The Horsemen’s Journal, to Equus magazine, and ending at The Chronicle of The Horse where he spent 18 years as Publisher.

-For the last 10 years, he has served as President of Great Meadow Foundation in The Plains, VA, a 501(c)(3) non-profit with a mission to “preserve open space for equestrian and community service.”
-During that period, he has doubled the land holdings of Great Meadow and built a world-class all-weather arena that today hosts the first FEI Eventing Nations Cup in America.
-Construction complete, he placed a conservation easement on the property to protect it in perpetuity.
-Banner continues to fox hunt and show jump avidly.
-His life in the Piedmont Valley of Virginia is dedicated to protecting it for the equestrian activity we all embrace.
+Shifting from media, Banner served 11 years as President of Great Meadow Foundation in The Plains, VA, a 501(c)(3) non-profit hosting 40 equine events including steeplechasing, polo, showjumping, and eventing.
+He doubled the land holdings of Great Meadow, built a world-class arena there, and hosted the first FEI Eventing Nations Cup in America.
+When construction of the arena was complete, he placed a conservation easement on the property to protect it in perpetuity.

 Warren Wilson